-We conducted an internal, pre-clinical head-to-head tolerability study in male beagle dogs comparing ATRN-119 to a competitor ATR inhibitor.
+We conducted an internal, pre-clinical head-to-head tolerability study in male beagle dogs comparing ATRN-119 to a competitor ATR inhibitor that is currently in clinical development.
 In this study, we administered ATRN-119 at a dose of 20 mg/kg/day for 7 days, followed by 40 mg/kg/day for 7 days and finally 50 mg/kg/day for 7 days.
 The competitor ATR inhibitor was administered at a clinically-equivalent dose range during 21 days.
-By day 4 of dosing, the dog receiving the competitor ATR inhibitor ATR inhibitor for three weeks resulted in significant reduction of white blood cells, red blood cells and hemoglobin levels, and was accompanied by severe body weight loss (-15%).
+By day 4 of dosing, the dog receiving the competitor ATR inhibitor exhibited severe reduction in multiple blood cell lineages including reticulocytes.
+Continued dosing of the competitor ATR inhibitor for three weeks resulted in significant reduction of white blood cells, red blood cells and hemoglobin levels, and was accompanied by severe body weight loss (-15%).
 For the dog receiving ATRN-119, reduced levels of reticulocytes and neutrophils were noted with prolonged treatment but remained within normal ranges and body weight changes were negligible (-2% to +4%).
 We believe that these data suggest that ATRN-119 may have less toxicity than the competitor ATR inhibitor.